“And He is the head of the body, the church, who is the beginning, the firstborn from the dead, that in all things He may have the preeminence. “

 “that in all things He may have the preeminence”

-This term was used of athletes who won their events at the Olympic and Pythian games.
-The athlete who won first place held the preeminence.
+In Greek, “preeminence” was used of athletes who won their events at the Olympic and Pythian games.
+The athlete who won first place held preeminence.

 Jesus Christ should hold the predominant place in our hearts.

 Jesus Christ wants absolute capitulation; we must get off the throne of our lives.
 Jesus must be King of the hill.
 He will not share that position with anyone.
 He must be number one on our list of priorities.
-This may explain why some of us have difficulty in our Christian lives.
+This sense of focus may explain why some of us have difficulty in our Christian lives.
 He must be the absolute authority in our lives.
 He did not die merely to get us to heaven.
 He wants to take us to heaven first-class.
 Most people go to heaven second class.
-This is the key to the abundant life.
+This attitude is the key to abundant living.

-We will never have a moment’s peace until we get our eyes off self and people and put them upon the preeminence of Jesus Christ.
-We cannot love and appreciate Jesus Christ until we know something about the six areas that precede the statement about his preeminence.
+We will never have a moment’s peace until we get our eyes off ourselves and put them upon the preeminence of Jesus Christ.
+We cannot love and appreciate Jesus Christ until we know something about the seven areas that precede the statement about his superiority.
 First, we know who he is; then, we love him.
 Unless we understand his greatness, we cannot give him the dignity and honor he deserves.
 Loving him is the result of knowing him.
 Otherwise, it is sheer emotional pap without substance.
-Emotional love is up one minute and down the next.
+Passionate love is up one minute and down the next.
 Love based on truth is solid and lasting.